willieeaton/C-sharp-class-project/Outline.md

 ## Goal

 Store the list of students and allow them to be accessed.
 Along with validating the input and reprompting for invalid input.
 The search should tell the user if the name could not be found.
+Input validation should use `DateTimeOffset.TryParse` and `Int32.TryParse` commands.
+Prompt them to re-enter the value if it does not validate.

 ## Work